2507ayush/BL-Frontend_Training/README.md

       * Proceding with CSS and it's operations with there usage.
       * Learning different ways how to implement CSS on an HTML file.

+      # HTML -
+        * Learned the difference between HTML and HTML5
+        * Learned all the tags
+        * Learned all about Semantic HTML
+        * Learned about HTML Elements
+        * Learned about HTML Attributes

+      # CSS -